VasherMC/vscode-awa-language-extension/README.md

-# Template for VS Code python tools extensions

-This is a template repository to get you started on building a VS Code extension for your favorite python tool.
-It could be a linter, formatter, or code analysis, or all of those together.
-This template will give you the basic building blocks you need to build a VS Code extension for it.
+# Awa 5.0 Language

+This VSCode Extension implements support for the [Awa 5.0 Language](), providing
+ - Minor syntax highlighting
+ - Some simple static analysis (warning for issues with Labels and incomplete instructions)
+ - Inlay hints, showing Awatism shorthand for instructions and data
+ - (not implemented, potentially later:) A built-in runner and debugger

+Most of the language support functionality is provided by the bundled Language Server, in `bundled/tool`.

 ## Programming Languages and Frameworks

-The extension template has two parts, the extension part and language server part.
-The extension part is written in TypeScript, and language server part is written in Python over the [_pygls_][pygls] (Python language server) library.
+The extension has two parts, the VSCode extension part and language server part.
+The extension part is written in TypeScript, and language server part is written in Python using the [_pygls_][pygls] (Python language server) library.

-For the most part you will be working on the python part of the code when using this template.
-You will be integrating your tool with the extension part using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol). [_pygls_][pygls] currently works on the [version 3.16 of LSP](https://microsoft.github.io/language-server-protocol/specifications/specification-3-16/).
+[_pygls_][pygls] currently works on the [version 3.16 of LSP](https://microsoft.github.io/language-server-protocol/specifications/specification-3-16/).

 The TypeScript part handles working with VS Code and its UI.
 The extension template comes with few settings pre configured that can be used by your tool.
 If you need to add new settings to support your tool, you will have to work with a bit of TypeScript.
 The extension has examples for few settings that you can follow.
 You can also look at extensions developed by our team for some of the popular tools as reference.

-## Requirements
+## Development Requirements

 1. VS Code 1.64.0 or greater
 1. Python 3.9 or greater